The ‘Ōhiʻa Challenge: Detect Rapid ‘Ōhiʻa Death before it kills & spreads

 Want to discuss your idea with a Community of Solvers?

 Join the Conservation X Labs online community in the Digital Makerspace to find collaborators and share ideas.
 The Digital Makerspace is an online open community working toward creating tech solutions for conservation's greatest problems.
-Remember, you must submit your application on Challenge.gov to be eligible for the prize!
+Remember, you must submit your application via email@example.com to be eligible for the prize!

 Why a competition?